What's on this winter

 Markets in Tasmania

-Market life in Tasmania is an embarrassment of riches - were lucky to play host each Saturday from 8:30am - 3pm to Salamanca Market, one of Australias most loved general markets, as well as the Harvest Launceston Farmers Market each Saturday from 8:30am - 12:30pm and the Farm Gate Market in Hobart each Sunday morning from 8:30am - 1pm.
+Market life in Tasmania is an embarrassment of riches - were lucky to play host each Saturday from 8:30am - 3pm to Salamanca Market, one of Australias most loved general markets.
+There's also the Harvest Launceston Farmers Market each Saturday from 8:30am - 12:30pm and the Farm Gate Market in Hobart each Sunday morning from 8:30am - 1pm.
 Meet the makers, meet the producers, meet the farmers and meet your friends at this incredible trio of markets.

 For a full and up-to-date listing of Tasmanian events, and information on travelling to Tasmania, visit our Discover Tasmania website.